Investing in Peer Leadership

 Fellows receive a $500 annual stipend, which allows high school students to choose this not simply as a volunteer opportunity, but rather as a “job” with accountability, resume prestige, training, and goals.
 This compensation represents a commitment of approximately 10 hours each month.

-High school students who are in grades 10 and 11 are eligible for this program.
+High school students who are in grades 10-12 are eligible for this program.